 A standard burial in a natural cemetery that includes a vault currently costs $2368.00.
 A green burial will cost $2,545.00

 DUE TO THE NATURE OF THIS TYPE OF BURIAL, DISINTERMENT WILL NOT BE POSSIBLE.

 The CA Health & Safety Code and local Environmental Health have no laws restricting Green Burials at this time.

 Does the NCD have policy currently in place to restrict Green Burials?

 NCD has no policy expressly prohibiting Green Burials, however, at this time we require all burials to be in a vault.
 This will need to be adjusted to allow Green Burial practice.

 Will Green Burials be allowed at all District Cemeteries?

-Is Cherokee Cemetery a Green Burial only site?
+Are these Green Burial only site?

 No. There are currently traditional burials that date back to the 1860’s at that site.
 There is an unused section set aside for Green Burials only that will not be mixed with traditional burials.